 Hero video background Hero video background

 No matter what type of cancer you have, you're in for a fight.
 But for Black women who have a higher chance of developing or are newly diagnosed with triple-negative breast cancer (TNBC), it can be an uphill battle.
-Not only are non-Hispanic Black women ~2x more likely to have TNBC than non-Hispanic white women, they also face barriers like delays between diagnosis and treatment and lack of adequate insurance or resources.
+Not only is the incidence rate of TNBC ~2x higher in non-Hispanic Black women compared to non-Hispanic White women, they may also face barriers like delays between diagnosis and treatment and lack of adequate insurance or resources.

 We're here to take a stand.
 We're here to talk about those challenges and rise above them, together.